Enable MitID in your services

 See appendix D in

 MitID offers PAdES as an output format when signing PDF documents and this is supported in the E-Signing service.
-Each PAdES may only include one signature, and if the sign order includes more than one signer of a document, E-Signing will return one PAdES for each signature.
+Each PAdES may only include one MitID signature, and this is restricted in the sign order.

 Note: MitID PAdES can't be used in combination with NemID signing.